opennetworkinglab/aether-docs/developer/roc.rst

 ROC Data Model Conventions and Requirements
 -------------------------------------------

-The MEGA-Patch described above will bring up a fully compliant sample data model.
+The Mega-Patch described above will bring up a fully compliant sample data model.
 However, it may be useful to bring up your own data model, customized to a different site of sites.
 This subsection documents conventions and requirements for the Aether modeling within the ROC.